 In your application to Health Canada, you must provide complete details about your proposed cultivation facility.
 These details include the floor plan, site location, physical security plan, risk management strategies, corporate structure, and other information.

-The Security Requirements for a Micro-Cultivation License in Canada
+The Security Requirements for a Canada Micro-Cultivation License

 As with marijuana dispensaries and large marijuana producers, security is a critical component of gaining and maintaining your micro-cultivation license in Canada.